marcleerink/planet-data-analyzer/README.md

 ### Research questions
 * Which areas in Germany are most captured by Planet's satellites?
+* What is the overlap of area coverage for the different satellite constelations for a choses point in time.
+      * Where is the highest density of overlap?
+      * When is the highest denistity of overlap?

+Futher down the road:
-* What is the percentage of
+* What is the percentage coverage of each land cover class for each image.

 ## Dependencies